 The stroller arrived super quickly and Mr M seemed to have it up and running in no time.
 Despite being a carpenter, he has had more than one disagreement with flat pack items so this was a good sign!

 It’s very similar in style and size to the London stroller but the Chicco Echo Stroller seems more robust to me, which is what we were looking for.

-The 5 point harness is easy for us to open and close but secure enough that Miss M can’t ‘escape’ – despite her efforts sometimes :)
+The 5 point harness is easy for us to open and close.
+It’s also secure enough that Miss M can’t ‘escape’ – despite her efforts sometimes :)

 Above the seat is a pull-out sun canopy and a rain cover is included in the kit too.

-I’m not sure if it’s just because it’s new but it seems easier to steer than the old stroller – probably because we’d worn that one out!
+I’m not sure if it’s just because it’s new but it seems easier to steer than the old stroller.
+Probably because we’d worn that one out!
 Miss M is fairly heavy so it isn’t hugely easy to get her up curbs.
-It would be easier to do so if the stroller base was heavier but that would defeat the object of this stroller being a lightweight one so I wouldn’t change it.
+It would be easier to do so if the stroller base was heavier.
+Although that would defeat the object of this stroller being a lightweight one so I wouldn’t change it.

 It is really light to carry and very simple to pack down and put up with a clip on the side to keep it together when down and a handle to carry it.